-This study will improve our understanding on the impact of seawater on the water quality in the channel upstream of the Vasse surge barrier that is characterised by toxic phytoplankton blooms over the summer/autumn period and variable dissolved oxygen levels.
-The study will be complimented by modelling undertaken using the Vasse estuary model to determine the impacts of increasing salinity in the broader Vasse estuary and the Integrated Ecological Monitoring study which will identify critical habitats and food sources of water birds that may be impacted by increasing salinity.
+This study is improving our understanding on the impact of seawater on the water quality in the channel upstream of the Vasse surge barrier that is characterised by toxic phytoplankton blooms over the summer/autumn period and variable dissolved oxygen levels.
+The study is complemented by modelling undertaken using the Vasse estuary model to determine the impacts of increasing salinity in the broader Vasse estuary and the Integrated Ecological Monitoring study which will help to identify critical habitats and food sources of waterbirds that may be impacted by increasing salinity.

 The Department of Water and Environmental Regulation is leading this study with input from the Vasse Wonnerup wetlands Science Advisory Group.

 • Allowing seawater into the Vasse estuary slowly results in stratification (denser salty water underneath fresher water)

 • Stratification leads to declines in dissolved oxygen and release of nutrients leading to spikes in algal blooms

 • Varying the salinity in the channel favours different types of phytoplankton (algae)